apache/druid/docs/api-reference/tasks-api.md

 > This API is deprecated and will be removed in future releases.

-Retrieves information about segments generated by the task given the task id.
+Retrieves information about segments generated by the task given the task ID.
 To hit this endpoint, make sure to enable the audit log config on the Overlord with `druid.indexer.auditLog.enabled = true`.

-In addition to enabling audit log config, enable the cleanup of audit logs on the Coordinator.
+In addition to enabling audit logs, configure a cleanup strategy to prevent overloading the metadata store with old audit logs and cause performance issues.
+You can enable automated cleanup of audit logs on the Coordinator with `druid.coordinator.kill.audit.on` or export the audit logs to external storage.
 For reference, see [Audit records](../operations/clean-metadata-store.md#audit-records).

-#### Query parameters

-No query parameters.

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->